Updated March 16, 2023

-- Encryption: Diffie Hellman key exchange algorithm can be used to do encryption, one of the first schemes to do it was ElGamal encryption.
-One modern example of it is called Integrated Encryption Scheme which provides security against chosen plain text and chosen clipboard attacks.
+- Encryption: The Diffie Hellman key exchange algorithm can be used to encrypt; one of the first schemes to do is ElGamal encryption.
+One modern example of it is called Integrated Encryption Scheme, which provides security against chosen plain text and chosen clipboard attacks.

 - Password Authenticated Agreement: When two parties share a password, a password-authenticated key agreement can be used to prevent the Man in the middle attack.
 This key Agreement can be in the form of Diffie-Hellman.
 Secure Remote Password Protocol is a good example that is based on this technique.

-- Forward Secrecy: Forward secrecy based protocols can generate new key pairs for each new session, and they can automatically discard them at the end when the session is finished too.
+- Forward Secrecy: Forward secrecy-based protocols can generate new key pairs for each new session, and they can automatically discard them when the session is finished.
 In these forward Secrecy protocols, more often than not, the Diffie Hellman key exchange is used.

 Advantages of the Diffie Hellman Algorithm

 - The sender and receiver don’t need any prior knowledge of each other.

 - Once the keys are exchanged, the communication of data can be done through an insecure channel.

 - The sharing of the secret key is safe.